joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 this temporary array.
 You then reassign this array back to the `filters` property of the display object.
 In more complex cases, you might need to keep a separate master array of filters.
-You make any changes to that master filter array, and reassign the master array to the display object’s `filters` property after each change.
+You make any changes to that master filter array, and reassign the master array to the display object's `filters` property after each change.

 </div>